Sunday, 22 December 2024

 Navigating challenges and seizing opportunities

 Intel’s path to regaining its former glory has been fraught with challenges.
 The loss of its manufacturing lead has decreased competitiveness and reduced profit margins.
 However, Intel is not deterred.
-Intel is repositioning itself in the market by on substantial investments from the U.S. and drawing business from external customers.
+Intel is repositioning itself in the market by on substantial investments from the U.S. government and drawing business from external customers.

 The company’s global manufacturing footprint, with factories in multiple continents, offers a unique value proposition, especially to customers cautious of TSMC’s concentration in Taiwan.
 This geographic diversity is a strategic advantage that Intel is keen to capitalise on.